Skip to content

 defer tree.deinit();

-// Pass 2: Semantic analysis on the transformed tree
+// Pass 2: semantic analysis on the rewritten tree